 - Make your resume visually appealing.
 Highlight key information by using boldfaced type or CAPITALIZING or underlining it.
 Bullets (large dots) are effective in drawing the employer's attention and eye to competencies, accomplishments and/ or achievements.
 Use white space for eye appeal and easy reading.

 - Check your resume for ATS Do’s and Don’ts.
 While you want your resume to look good, you also need to be aware of Applicant Tracking Systems (ATS).
 These days your resume may automatically land in the employer’s ATS.
 Your resume then has information scanned, "parsed" or pull out by the ATS.
-It then produces a digital candidate profile where a hiring manager or recruiter can search the ATS by keyword and get a list of resumes that best match the qualification that the employer is seeking.
+It then produces a digital candidate profile where the church staffing committee or recruiter can search the ATS by keyword and get a list of resumes that best match the qualification that the employer is seeking.

-There are specific things you can do to help ensure that your resume goes into the “yes” pile for the manager or recruiter as they search for the right candidate:
+There are specific things you can do to help ensure that the ATS places your resume into the “yes” pile for the church staffing committee or recruiter as they search for the right candidates to interview.

-- Do not use lines, multiple columns or tables in your resume.
-While some ATSs can read lines and table, there are others that can't, so it is better to play it safe.
+- -Do not use lines, multiple columns or tables in your resume.
+While some ATSs can read lines and tables, there are others that can't, so it is better to play it safe.

-- Avoid stars, diamonds and check-boxes; instead MBA use standard bullets.
+- -Avoid stars, diamonds, and check-boxes; instead, use standard bullets.
 (In Microsoft Word, the bullet options are found in the “Paragraph” section of the ribbon.)
-Standard bullets can actually help the ATS to read information in your resume.
+Standard bullets can actually help the ATS to read the information in your resume.